geneontology/archive-reconstruction/README.md

 This will checkout the selected revisions in `revisions_target.list` and remap them from the temporary checkout folder `checkouts/` to the new folder `releases/` using the `mapping.txt` mapping rules

+Note: there will be some "Error while copying file" as we have to handle different file hierarchies over time (eg gene_association.goa_chicken.gz that became goa_chicken.gaf.gz and the script will be looking for both).
+Therefore, one should not be too concerned about those messages but they are still useful for debugging / logging of events.

 ## Example of files currently generated
 https://geneontology-tmp.s3.amazonaws.com/index.html#releases/